 To run specific tests or specify arguments, you’ll want to start a shell in the test container:

 Then you can run tests as you like.

 Running all the unittests (make sure you run

 app@...:/app$ ./manage.py test

 Running a directory of tests:

 tests/ directory of the appropriate app in

 Mock is a python library for mocks objects.
-This allows us to write isolated tests by simulating services beside using the real ones.
-Best examples is existing tests which admittedly do mocking different depending on the context.
+This allows us to write isolated tests by simulating services besides using the real ones.
+Best examples are existing tests which admittedly do mocking different depending on the context.

 Tip!
 Try to mock in limited context so that individual tests don’t affect other tests.
 Use context managers instead of monkey patching imported modules.